Time of Troubles: Vasili IV Shuisky

-According to Dunning, "Tsar Dmitrii's nemesis, Prince Vasilii Shuiskii, was one of the most senior and prestigious boyars whose family of Suzdal princes traced their ancestry back to Riurik...Tsar Dmitrii was a popular ruler while the conspirators represented only a relatively small group of disgruntled and ambitious individuals."
-Soon after Dmitrii's entry into Moscow, Vasilii, and his brothers Dmitrii and Ivan, spread the word that the tsar was Grishka Otrepev, a runaway defrocked monk.
+According to Dunning, "Tsar Dmitrii's nemesis, Prince Vasilii Shuiskii, was one of the most senior and prestigious boyars whose family of Suzdal princes traced their ancestry back to Rurik…Tsar Dmitrii was a popular ruler while the conspirators represented only a relatively small group of disgruntled and ambitious individuals."
+Soon after Dmitrii's entry into Moscow, Vasilii, and his brothers Dmitrii and Ivan, spread the word that the tsar was Grishka Otrepyev, a runaway defrocked monk.
 Vasilii was condemned to exile, but then allowed to return to Moscow, and reinstated in the boyar council.
-Yet, "As soon as Vasilii Shuiskii returned to Moscow in late 1605, he began secretly conspiring to assassinate Tsar Dmitrii...By spring 1606, Shuskii could count on the support of some individuals at court, in the church, and among the merchant elite."
+Yet, "As soon as Vasilii Shuiskii returned to Moscow in late 1605, he began secretly conspiring to assassinate Tsar Dmitrii…By spring 1606, Shuskii could count on the support of some individuals at court, in the church, and among the merchant elite."

 False Dmitry I quickly became unpopular, since many in Russia saw him as a tool of the Poles.
 On 17 May 1606, ten days after his marriage, Dmitry was killed by armed mobs during an uprising in Moscow after he was ousted from the Kremlin.
 Many of his Polish advisors were also killed or imprisoned during the rebellion.

-Vasilii Shuiskii's conspirators included his brothers Dmitrii and Ivan, his nephew Mikhail Skopin-Shuiskii, Vasilii and Ivan Golitsyn, okolnichy Ivan Kriuk-Kolychev, okolnichy Mikhail Tatishchev, monks, priests, clerics, merchants, plus trusted dvoriane and deti boiarskie from Novgorod, Pskov, Smolensk, and Moscow.
+Vasilii Shuiskii's conspirators included his brothers Dmitrii and Ivan, his nephew Mikhail Skopin-Shuisky, Vasily and Ivan Golitsyn, okolnichy Ivan Kriuk-Kolychev, okolnichy Mikhail Tatishchev, monks, priests, clerics, merchants, plus trusted dvoriane and deti boiarskie from Novgorod, Pskov, Smolensk, and Moscow.
 Several thousand Polish wedding guests were in Moscow for the tsar's wedding to the Polish princess Marina Mniszech.
-On the morning of 17 May 1606, Vasilii Golitsyn and Mikhail Tatishchev led the assault on the Kremlin Frolov gate while Vasilli Shuiskii sent heralds warning Muscovites that the Poles were attempting to assassinate the tsar.
+On the morning of 17 May 1606, Vasily Golitsyn and Mikhail Tatishchev led the assault on the Kremlin Frolov gate while Vasilli Shuiskii sent heralds warning Muscovites that the Poles were attempting to assassinate the tsar.
 A terrible massacre followed with six or seven hours of rioting in which 420 Poles were killed, and several hundred Russians.
 This allowed assassins to kill the tsar's guards.
 The tsar, fell and broke his leg while jumping out of a window, and was shot by Mylnikov.
 Shuiskii then attempted to justify the assassination by demonizing the tsar, claiming he was a sorcerer and skomorokh.
 His corpse lay on Red Square for three days, was denied a Christian burial, and was eventually burned.
-Legend states that his ashes were fired from a cannon in the direction from which he had arrived Moscow.
+Legend states that his ashes were fired from a cannon in the direction from which he had arrived to Moscow.
 Yet a rumor was soon started that a foreigner resembling the tsar had been killed, which soon led to another civil war in the name of the "true tsar" Dmitrii.